Loopring/protocols/packages/loopring_v3/DESIGN.md

 The steps needed by a wallet to achieve this:
 - Call `registerWallet` to get a unique walletID and bind the walletID to msg.sender, which will be the owner of the wallet
-- Call `createAccountAndDeposit` and specify as walletID the walletID given above + set the most significant bit of this 3 byte value to 1.
+- Call `createAccountAndDeposit` and specify the walletID given above as its own walletID, then set the most significant 3 bits of the accountId to 1.
 Only the msg.sender that registered the wallet can be used to create an account like this.
-- Let users create accounts with the walletID
+- Let users create accounts with the walletID.
-- Let users create orders using these accounts and specify as dual-author address the special dual-author account created by the owner of the wallet
+- Let users create orders using these accounts and specify as dual-author address the special dual-author account created by the owner of the wallet.
 - The circuit will check that the walletID in the account of the user matches the walletID of the wallet/dual-author account.

 Without the special dual-author account anyone would be able to use any account, no matter the walletID specified in the account.